Welcome to Sequoia National Park

 Transportation and Mobility

-When it comes to transportation within Sequoia National Park, you have a few options.
-The park's free shuttle service operates from late May to early September, providing easy access to most trailheads and points of interest.
-Private vehicles are allowed, but parking can be limited during peak season.
-If you prefer a more eco-friendly approach, consider renting a bicycle from one of the local bike rental shops for a uniquely enjoyable way to explore the park.
+When it comes to transportation within Sequoia National Park, you have a variety of options.
+The park's complimentary shuttle service operates from late May to early September, offering easy access to most trailheads and points of interest.
+Private vehicles are permitted, but parking can be tight during peak season.
+For a more sustainable approach, consider hiring a bicycle from one of the local bike rental shops for a uniquely enjoyable way to navigate the park.

 Schedules and Prices